Holiday Outlook 2021

 With an average budget of $1,646 (vs $1,447 for all consumers), millennials (ages 26-39) will spend the most this holiday season.
 In fact, just over 20% of them told us the pandemic actually had a positive impact on their holiday budgets; lockdowns and economic uncertainty in 2020 generated a boost in savings for many high-earning professionals.

-Consumer-facing companies are carving out space in physical stores to accommodate in-store pickup and convenient, cost-effective returns for online purchases — both preferred by millennials.
-Consumers have already illustrated that brand loyalty can be elusive by their willingness to experiment with a variety of brands over the past several months; exceptional customer experience can keep them coming back.
+Consumer-facing companies are carving out space in physical stores to accommodate in-store pickup and convenient, cost-effective returns for online purchases—both of which are highly valued by millennials.
+The willingness of millennial consumers to experiment with a variety of brands over the past several months illustrates that their brand loyalty can be elusive—but an exceptional customer experience can keep them coming back.

 More than a quarter of Gen Z consumers (26%) told us the pandemic will significantly dampen spending this holiday.